rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

     10.99.99.0/24 dev tunA proto kernel scope link src 10.99.99.1 metric 450 linkdown 192.168.2.0/24 dev enp1s0 proto kernel scope link src 192.168.2.121 metric 100
     ```
-2. Using one of the networks displayed in the leftmost column in the output of the previous command as the argument, display the route table entry for that network.
+2. Using one of the networks displayed in the leftmost column of the previous command's output as the argument, display the route table entry for that network.
 For example to show the kernel route table entry for the 10.99.99.0/24 network, type:

     ```bash
     ip route show 10.99.99.0/24